How Artificial Intelligence Is Transforming Healthcare Industry?

 Image Analysis

-Till now, image analysis had been a very time-consuming process for suppliers.
-A recently developed Machine learning algorithm has made it around 1000 time faster to examine 3D scans with full accuracy while aiding surgeons in real-time evaluation.
+Till now, image analysis has been a very time-consuming process for suppliers.
+A recently developed Machine learning algorithm has made it around 1000 times faster to examine 3D scans with full accuracy while aiding surgeons in real-time evaluation.

 Decision Making

-Big and organized health data coupled with timely decisions and predictive analytics provided by AI further help in clinical decision making.
-Whereas, pattern recognition helps in early detection of diseases.
+Big and organized health data coupled with timely decisions and predictive analytics provided by AI further help in clinical decision-making.
+Whereas, pattern recognition helps in the early detection of diseases.

 Final Words: